 We didn't go inside due to time constraints but we did take a lot of pictures around the Rijksmuseum HERE.

 Thanks for looking through this post.
 It was a long one.
-Amsterdam was one of our longest stays but also are best stays.
+Amsterdam was one of our longest stays but also our best stays.
 We were probably high or hungover most of the time but the food, culture and vibe of the city made everything so much fun.
 We can't wait to return.
+Byee.